 The HE Ranging NDP has the following properties:

 — Uses the HE SU PPDU format but without the Data field.

+— The L-STF and L-LTF fields in an HE Ranging NDP are the same as the L-STF and L-LTF fields in an HE SU PPDU.
+The subfields in L-SIG, RL-SIG and HE-SIG-A have same bit assignments and definitions as the subfields in a HE SU PPDU.

 — No beamforming steering matrix is applied to the waveform.
 The Beamformed field in HE-SIG-A of an HE Ranging NDP is always set to 0.
 For transmission of HE-STFs and HE-LTFs, if NSTS = NTx, the Q matrix shall be an Identity matrix, and if NSTS < NTx, the Q matrix shall be based on an antenna selection matrix with no antenna swapping.
 The Q matrix becomes an Identity matrix when all 0 rows are removed. (#2302, #3270, #5090)